Everything you need to consider to create your 12-month editorial calendar

 Know your audience, know your channel, know your brand.
 Whether you are a B2C brand or a B2B brand, the channels your brand would optimize vary wildly.
 We know that content should live on your blog first and foremost, but what about promoting it on other partner sites or using a discovery platform to drive reach and traffic?
 What about the type of channel?
 Is it an inherently social B2C channel targeting consumers, or is the content used in a LinkedIn group on behalf of a B2B executive?
 No matter the case, the editorial calendar must consider where this content will live and where it’s being distributed.

 Location, location, location—it matters, even when you’re marketing to people online.
-The main question is to answer this: where is your audience?
+The main question to answer this: where is your audience?
 “North America” is not the same location as urban cities on the west coast of Canada.
-And to get back to channels, Facebook is not the same as Twitter or as Pinterest or as Etsy.
+And to get back to channels, Facebook is not the same as Twitter, Pinterest, or Etsy.
 Being as specific as possible can help tailor your content for your audience.

 “Stakeholder Objectives”—what does that even mean?
 Well, this term refers to any parties within your brand who have their own objectives you must consider.
 Think of the departments that have specific content requirements throughout the year.
 Does one team need lower funnel content throughout the year while another team needs top-of-funnel content in the spring?
 These needs will help shape the calendar.

 If you aren’t starting from scratch with content marketing , you’re bound to have some historical data.
 Historical data refers to analytics collected from past periods that can help inform your decisions in the future.
-Aka where, how and when your content has performed for you in the past.
 Almost all brands collect historical data from a variety of places—third-party software, Google Analytics, Omniture, etc.—so it’s actually quite easy to see how their content has performed in the past.
-“The past”, of course, can be broken down by year, quarter, month, week, averages, etc. and depending on the expertise of the content marketing firm (ahem), more regression analysis over longer ranges of time can be analyzed to reveal more sophisticated insights.
+“The past,” of course, can be broken down by year, quarter, month, week, averages, etc. and depending on the expertise of the content marketing firm (ahem), more regression analysis over longer ranges of time can be analyzed to reveal more sophisticated insights.